 Incorporating art & design into pharma marketing campaigns

 Who said pharma marketing has to mean the same old, dull imagery?
 These campaigns transformed the way we view the pharma industry using the immense power of art and design.

 Breaking away from the constraints of interchangeable pharmaceutical photography and imagery, the Dabur Gastrina tablets print campaign embraces the beauty of the minimalistic, but effective graphic design.
 These two-colored print visuals say it all – without really saying anything at all.

 #4 Meiji & Dentsu: You and Immune System

-Dentsu, an advertising agency, created a truly beautiful outdoor campaign for Meiji.
+Dentsu, an advertising agency, created a truly beautiful outdoor marketing campaign for Meiji.
 The goal was to spread awareness around our immune system, of which we don’t know much and rarely give much thought to.
 The illustrator created detailed black and white art pieces of the immune system which hung in public spaces like murals.

 #5 Insmed: A Thousand Words About NTM

 One picture is worth a thousand words.
 And that’s exactly what this campaign by Area 23 for Insmed set out to do.
 The campaign was actually targeting healthcare professionals, as NTM (nontuberculous mycobacteria) is something difficult to diagnose and often easily overlooked.
 Insmed paired NTM patients with artists from around the world who created visual representations of their experience with NTM.
 They wanted to bring awareness to the struggles of people living with NTM.

 #6 GSK’s Breath of Life